-We recognise that this brings practical challenges for colleges, given that some ILS learners have underlying health conditions and that it may not be possible to fully maintain social distancing for this group.
-Learners may have difficulties in understanding and complying with distancing requirements, and some may require personal care such as help with toileting.
-We expect colleges to do all they can to mitigate and manage risks, in line with this guidance.
-This may include increasing the number of rooms available for ILS, and adapting the structure of learning programmes in order to help ensure learners’ safety (for example, by scheduling activities that involve more physical contact to a later stage of the programme).
-ILS learners who were previously shielding (see above) should not attend college at this time if they are not able to understand and comply with social distancing requirements.
+Some learners with ALN, including some of those who study Independent Living Skills (ILS) programmes, may have difficulties in understanding and complying with distancing requirements, and some may require personal care such as help with toileting.
+We expect learning providers to do all they can to mitigate and manage risks, in line with this guidance.
+This may include increasing the number of rooms available for ILS, and adapting the structure of learning programmes in order to help ensure learners’ safety.

 Learning providers must continue to follow the system of controls set out below.

-- wear face coverings and/or, where necessary, wear appropriate personal protective equipment (PPE).
+- Wear face coverings where required and/or, where necessary, wear appropriate personal protective equipment (PPE).

 Response to any infection: